Uncovering The Truth for Over 26 Years

 Proving Cohabitation Investigative Methods

-1. Surveillance
+1. Physical Surveillance

-Surveillance is utilized over the course of one to four weeks.
+Physical Surveillance is utilized over the course of one to four weeks.
 We look for consistency in daily activities.
 That means video evidence of the ex-spouse and partner coming and going to the residence.
 Proof includes video evidence of them using keys and garage door openers as well as parking in the driveway and garage.

 Additional useful video evidence includes documentation of the ex-spouse and partner engaged in yard work, house maintenance and retrieving mail from the mailbox.
 The storage of tools, boats, trailers, and other items owned by the partner should also be documented.